 \subsection{$G$-affine spaces.}

-In this text, we'd like to lay emphasis on the notion of an "\textit{affine space}".
+In this text, we'd like to lay emphasis on the notion of an \textit{affine space}.
 We first define it as a set, equipped with barycentric operations, with coefficients in a commutative ring $R$.
-This terminology unfortunately collides with the "affine $R$-scheme" $\A_R^n$, but we try our best to avoid ambiguities.
-Note that an "\textit{affine space}", whose $R$-module of translations is free of rank $n$, is isomorphic to an "\textit{affine scheme}" $\A_R^n$, over $R$.
-We decided to allow the empty set to qualify as an affine space.
-Our motivation to do so is simple: the intersection of affine subspaces is then always an affine subspace.\\ Following tradition, we use the word "torsor" (under a group $M$) to denote a nonempty set $X$, equipped with a simply transitive action of $M$.
-Thus, a nonempty affine space is a torsor under the (abelian) group of its translations.
-Conversely, a torsor over an abelian group is canonically endowed with the structure of a (nonempty) affine space over $\Z$.\\ We now discuss details.
-They are routine exercises, taking into account (naive) actions of a given profinite group $G$, and transposing the set-theoretic notions above to algebraic geometry.
-We hope the interested reader will enjoy reading these lines.\\
+This terminology unfortunately collides with the \textit{affine $R$-scheme} $\A_R^n$, but does not lead to serious ambiguities.
+Note that an \textit{affine space}, whose $R$-module of translations is free of rank $n$, is isomorphic to an \textit{affine scheme} $\A_R^n$, over $R$.
+The empty set qualifies as an affine space, so that the intersection of affine subspaces is always an affine subspace.\\ Following tradition, we use the word \textit{torsor} under a group $M$ to denote a nonempty set $X$, equipped with a simply transitive action of $M$.
+A nonempty affine space is thus a torsor under the abelian group of its translations.
+Conversely, a torsor over an abelian group is canonically endowed with the structure of a nonempty affine space over $\Z$.\\ Details are routine, taking into account naive actions of a given profinite group $G$, and transposing the above set-theoretic notions to algebraic geometry.

 \begin{defi} Let $M$ be a (not necessarily abelian) $G$-group. \\ A $(G,M)$-torsor is a nonempty left $G$-set $X$, equipped with a right action of $M$, subject to the following conditions :